 A catalyst is a substance that starts or speeds up a chemical reaction without being affected by that reaction.

-A centiMorgan (cM) is a measurement of how likely a segment of DNA is to recombine from one generation to the next.
+A centiMorgan (cM) is a measurement for DNA based on the likelihood of a segment to recombine from one generation to the next..
 A single centiMorgan is considered equivalent to a 1% (1/100) chance that a segment of DNA will crossover or recombine within one generation.

 For humans, one million base pairs (bp) average about one centiMorgan.
 However, the rate of recombination is highly variable.